NateSkiles/MyThai-Code-Summary/readme.md

     def __str__(self):
         return self.dishName
 ```
-Next, to get information from the user, I used the built-in model forms to display a form to the user.
+Next, to get information from the user, I used a built-in model to display a form to the user.
 Which, when returned with valid data, will create a new object in the database.
-This would be done in the forms.py project file.
+Done in the forms.py project file.

 ``` python
 class RestaurantForm(ModelForm):